 Even though your packaging need not be a UN performance package, it must meet the requirements of 49 CFR 173.24 and 173.24(a) and must be capable of meeting the ISTA Procedure 3A test.

-Note: Ground service for hazardous materials, including ORM-D, ltd qty and combustibles, is no longer available for packages being shipped to or from Alaska, Hawaii, Puerto Rico and Catalina Island.
-This change was effective January 1, 2011.
+Note: Ground service for hazardous materials, including limited quantity and combustibles, is no longer available for packages being shipped to or from Alaska, Hawaii, Puerto Rico, Catalina Island and other air only destinations.
 If you have questions about shipping hazardous materials with UPS, please call the UPS Hazardous Materials Support Center at 1-800-554-9964.